surveyjs/survey-creator/docs/survey-localization-translate-surveys-to-different-languages.md

 ### Available Languages

 Survey Creator UI is translated into over 30 languages.
 We ship translated strings as [dictionary files](https://github.com/surveyjs/survey-creator/tree/master/packages/survey-creator-core/src/localization).
 They are supported by the community and may contain untranslated strings.
 To fill the gap, these strings are translated by <a href="https://learn.microsoft.com/en-us/azure/ai-services/translator/" target="_blank">Azure AI Translator by Microsoft</a>.
 Each dictionary file contains a log of machine translations at the end.
 You can use it to find individual machine-translated strings and revise them if required.
 Delete revised strings from the log to exclude them from machine translation.

-You can also create new dictionaries for unsupported languages.
-Use English as a base dictionary: copy the file, replace English translations in it, and submit a pull request with the resulting file to the [survey-creator](https://github.com/surveyjs/survey-creator) repository.
+You can also [create new dictionaries](https://github.com/surveyjs/survey-creator/tree/master/packages/survey-creator-core/src/localization#add-a-new-dictionary) for unsupported languages.

 ### Enable Localization and Switch Between Locales